ministryofjustice/hmpps-probation-integration-services/README.md

 ```

 The strategy with the dev/test profiles is to use a single WireMock server and distinguish any potential duplicate urls using a service name on the url if required.
-For example if two urls were used as part of a service
+For example, if two URLs were used as part of a service

 ```
 https://hmpps.service1/offender/{crn}
 https://hmpps.service2/offender/{crn}
 ```

-When mocking these urls the following would be appropriate (rather than a separate mock server for each service)
+When mocking these URLs, the following would be appropriate (rather than a separate mock server for each service)
 ```
 {wiremockUrl}:{wiremockPort}/service1/offender/{crn}
 {wiremockUrl}:{wiremockPort}/service2/offender/{crn}